First Home Buyers Guide for South Australia

 Just like every other state and territory, South Australia has its own set of benefits for people buying their first home.
 Whether it's in central Adelaide or some rural real estate up near Moomba, you might be eligible for the SA First Home Owners Grant (FHOG).

-The organisations that process your application for the FHOG must be approved as well - take a look at the list of such bodies on this web page
+The organisations that process your application for the FHOG must be approved as well - take a look at the list of such bodies on this Revenue SA.
+Depending on when you buy, you may even be eligible for an off-the-plan concession!

-What are hidden costs of buying your first home in South Australia?
+The hidden costs of buying your first home in South Australia

 As Revenue SA points out, there are three main costs you incur when buying a first home: